anaawalinkar/OsProject2/README.md

 **Challenges & Solutions: What difficulties were faced?**

 One challenge was handling the input parsing from processes.txt.
 Initial parsing errors resulted in incomplete thread creation.
 This was fixed by implementing error checking for each line and validating the format.
 Another challenge was ensuring that threads executed concurrently without blocking each other unnecessarily.
-To manage this, proper use of synchronization primitives like ReentrantLock and Semaphore was essential.
+To manage this, the proper use of synchronization primitives like ReentrantLock and Semaphore was essential.

 Deadlock prevention in the Dining Philosophers problem also posed a challenge.
 The solution was to enforce a consistent fork-picking order (always pick up the lower-numbered fork first), preventing circular wait.